StarConKW/starconkw.github.io/index.md

 StarCon will be returning to Waterloo on January 19-20, 2019!

-**Our Call for Proposals opens on August 1, 2018.** Subcribe to our [mailing list](https://starcon.us16.list-manage.com/subscribe/post?u=5577d37b5a332e0df8c232920&id=d6a129f1a2) or follow us on [Twitter](https://twitter.com/StarConKW) or [Facebook](https://www.facebook.com/starconkw/) to get updates.
+**Our Call for Proposals is open and closes on September 1, 2018.** Subcribe to our [mailing list](https://starcon.us16.list-manage.com/subscribe/post?u=5577d37b5a332e0df8c232920&id=d6a129f1a2) or follow us on [Twitter](https://twitter.com/StarConKW) or [Facebook](https://www.facebook.com/starconkw/) to get updates.

 Is your company interested in sponsoring us?
 Learn more [here](https://starcon.io/sponsors/#why-you-should-sponsor-us).

+You can read about our venue (including parking and accessibility) [here](/venue).

+## Speakers

+We're excited to announce that Vaidehi Joshi will be one of our 2019 keynote speakers!
+The rest of our 2019 speakers will be announced [here](speakers) after our [CFP](/cfp) closes.
+If you'd like to join this list, [apply to speak at StarCon](/cfp)!

+## Who Can Attend

+This conference is open to everyone!

+## Policies

+Learn about our photography, alcohol, and other policies [here](/policies)!

 ## StarCon 2018